 Since 6 April 2010, changes implemented by The Town and Country Planning (Use Classes) (Amendment) (England) Order 2010 mean that landlords wishing to let their property to professional sharers or students may need to obtain planning permission to change the use classification of their property.

 scottfraser offer free of charge advice if your property requires planning permission or falls into the HMO mandatory licence and can assist you with any specific requirements.
-Our in-house Compliance Officer, Sian Wallace, ensures that our HMO properties comply with any updates to the legislation.
+Our in-house HMO Officer, Charlotte Khan, ensures that our HMO properties comply with any updates to the legislation.

 Oxford City Council Contact for HMO Registration: